Tim-jn/TimothyJeanmart_12_29112021/README.md

 ## Setup

+This project was builded with Node v17.3.0 and VSCode as code editor.

-This project requires the use of a NodeJS backend : [SportSee backend](https://github.com/Tim-jn/P12_Backend).
+It requires the use of a NodeJS backend : [SportSee backend](https://github.com/Tim-jn/P12_Backend).

-Follow the readme to install the backend.
+Follow the backend readme for its installation.

 To launch the project :